Retailer Survey Shows Coupons Can Increase Revenue by 40 Percent

 How to avoid it: Again, here it is important to vary the coupons you offer so that you do not exclude an important part of your customer base.

-Are you small business interested in offering coupons?
-For more information about how to do so, just write to us by email, the comments section below or message us on social media.
+Are you a small business interested in offering coupons?
+For more information about how to do so, just write to us by email, in the comments section below or message us on social media.

-In the meantime, view and share the infographic above and check out the best coupons for your favorite brands on Couponbox.com.
+In the meantime, view and share the infographic below and check out how the top brands use coupons to achieve their business goals on Couponbox.com.